 Using regular medication such as Calpol or Neurofen in the recommended doses (assuming there are no contraindications especially to Neurofen) is very helpful.
 There are other alternative homeopathic remedies that some parents find helpful but this is a personal preference.

 It is very important to keep the gums around the new teeth clean as they can get quite inflamed as the teeth cut through and so painful for the child.
-Using some gauze in salt water to cleanse the area or a teething toy such as the Matchstick Monkey with a teething gel is useful as it also helps to introduce the child to a toothbrush in a fun way.
+Using some gauze in salt water to cleanse the area or a teething toy such as the Matchstick Monkey is useful as it also helps to introduce the child to a toothbrush in a fun way.

 Do children get any other side effects when teething?